 There’s also Claudia Piñeiro’s Thursday Night Widows.
 That novel takes place mostly within an ultra-exclusive housing development called Cascade Heights Country Club, about 30 miles from Buenos Aires.
 Only the very wealthiest can afford to live there, and even they are carefully ‘vetted’ before being admitted.
 The people in the Heights, as the place is called, live in a safeguarded world, with a large wall to keep ‘others’ out, the finest houses, and so on.
 The novel takes place at the end of the 1990s/beginning of the 2000s, a time when Argentina’s economy begins to have serious problems.
 And those problems finally find their way into the Heights.
 Eventually, that leads to real tragedy.
 As we get to know the people in this development, we see the casual cruelty with which they treat anyone who’s not ‘one of us.’
 And we see how hard they work to keep themselves away from ‘all of that.’
 On the one hand, we might deplore that lack of compassion and unwillingness to see other people as equal humans.
 On the other, what if you had that much money, and that much stake in a very safe home for your children, the best education money can buy, and a comfortable life?
 The decision to give it up might not be so straightforward.

 There are plenty of other crime fiction stories where characters do things we want to think we’d never do.
 But some of them invite to ask ourselves whether we really – no, really – wouldn’t do them.
 And those stories invite us to look at ourselves in new ways.
 They’re not always easy or comfortable, but they stay with us.

-*NOTE: The title of this post is the title of a song by Hoodoo Gurus.
+*NOTE: The title of this post is a line from Billy Joel’s Summer, Highland Falls.